 Diana joined our Board of Trustees in September 2012.
 She had a long term career in the Scottish Government, culminating in the position of Chief Social Researcher 2006-2010.
 She conducted evaluations and commissioned and managed evaluations conducted by others in a wide range of policy areas.
-Since leaving the Civil Service in 2010 Diana has retained a strong interest in social science and its role in, and contribution to, society.
-She was involved in pilot work for the next Universities’ Research Excellence Framework representing research ‘user’ interests, and has just ended a 4 year term as an Economic and Social Research Council Committee member, initially on the Communications Committee and latterly on the Training and Skills Committee.
-Diana is a member of the Academy of Social Science and currently on the UK Board of the Campaign for Social Science, representing Scotland.
+After leaving the Civil Service in 2010 Diana retained a strong interest in social science and its role in, and contribution to, society.
+She was involved in pilot work for the Universities’ Research Excellence Framework representing research ‘user’ interests, and spent 4 years as an Economic and Social Research Council Committee member, initially on the Communications Committee and latterly on the Training and Skills Committee.

 Linda joined the ESS board in September 2013.
 Linda is the CEO of Edinburgh Women’s Aid – an organisation which provides support and advocacy services to women, children and young people who have experienced domestic abuse.
 Linda is an experienced manager, trainer and facilitator and has worked in the voluntary sector since 1994 mainly in community and organisational development.
 She has been a grants assessor for the British Council’s European Voluntary Service programme and has an MSc in Community Learning and Development.